Out of hospital – SGS Munich offers complete testing according to IEC 60601-1-12

 The respective programs, parameters, and sequences for the tests are individually designed by our experienced test engineers in line with the manufacturer’s requirements.

-The IEC 60601-1-12 standard was first published in 2014 and is a harmonized standard under the IECEE CB Scheme and the FDA's List of Recognized Consensus Standards.
+The IEC 60601-1-12 standard was first published in 2014 and is a harmonized standard under the IECEE CB Scheme and the FDA’s List of Recognized Consensus Standards.
 The IECEE CB Scheme is an international system for mutual recognition of test reports and certificates on the safety of electrical and electronic components, equipment, and products.
-The trend shows a rapid increase in annual IEC 60601-1-12 certifications under the IECEE CB Scheme.
+The trend is showing a rapid increase in annual IEC 60601-1-12 certifications under the IECEE CB Scheme.

 The European Commission will list IEC 60601-1-12 as a harmonized standard under the MDR as of May 2021 in its Official Journal publications M/575.
-This will serve an alignment to the global regulatory requirements.
+This will serve as an alignment to the global regulatory requirements.

 IEC 60601-1-12 has some similarities with certain requirements regulated in existing European standards, such as EN 1789 for ambulances and their equipment or EN 13718-1 for medical devices used in aircraft for patient transport.

 IEC 60601-1-12 combines requirements for different applications (ambulances, helicopters, or aircraft) in one standard and should be considered as the authoritative standard for active medical equipment used in and on ambulances and at locations where emergency medical services are needed, for example at accident or crash sites.
-Many medical devices fall within the scope of IEC 60601-1-12, so manufacturers should be aware of the key design requirements.

-• 30 s dip from 12 V to 10 V for 12 Vdc rating and fluctuations between 12.4 V and 15.1 V
+• 30s dip from 12 V to 10 V for 12 Vdc rating and fluctuations between 12.4 V and 15.1 V

-• 30 s dip from 24 V to 20 V for 24 Vdc rating and fluctuations between 24.8 V and 30.3 V
+• 30s dip from 24 V to 20 V for 24 Vdc rating and fluctuations between 24.8 V and 30.3 V

-• 14, 28, and 270 Vdc; and
+• 14, 28, and 270 Vdc and

 • 115/230 V at 400 Hz